Permutation Matrix Modulation: Conclusion

 In this paper, we proposed a new structure of PCM named PMM, where we can modulate a set of permutation matrices to send more information bits without CSIT.
 A closed-form of the achievable rate of PMM was derived under a GMM distribution, and we compared the achievable rate performance with SM and GSM systems.
-The results showed that PMM outperforms SM and GSM over the whole SNR range with the same parameter setting.
-An optimization problem to maximize the achievable rate was also introduced and solved using the well-known interior-point method.
-Furthermore, we proposed a low-complexity detection scheme for PMM based on ZF and demonstrated the trade-off between SER and complexity performances with ML-based detection.
+The results suggested that PMM outperforms SM and GSM over the whole SNR range with the same parameter setting. \revvv{We also discussed the rate of PMM evaluated using FCI method where we demonstrated that with non-optimal symbol distances, PMM can approach the performance of MIMO.} An optimization problem to maximize the achievable rate was also introduced and solved using the well-known interior-point method.
+Furthermore, we provide the SER comparison between our proposed system with the existing systems.
+The result suggests that our proposed system requires the least constellation size or the number of transmit antennas in transmitting the same maximum transmit bits with a reasonable SER performance.
+We also proposed a low-complexity detection scheme for PMM based on ZF and demonstrated the trade-off between SER and complexity performances with ML-based detection.
 The results indicated that ZF detection is far less complex than ML, with a penalty in terms of the SER performance.
 We expect to evaluate our proposed system with more practical considerations, such as the absence of perfect CSIR and how it can work for multi-users systems as extensions to the current investigation.

 \appendices